-See the Human Development Graduate Policy Guide (on Canvas) for the guidelines related to HD 7994 (Research & Dissertation) credits.
+See the Human Development and Family Science Graduate Policy Guide (on Canvas) for the guidelines related to HD 7994 (Research & Dissertation) credits.
 MFT students must take at least 30 credits of HD 7994, spread out over their time in the program.
-Students are encouraged to consult with their major professor about how to plan for and schedule those required credits.
+Students are encouraged to consult with their major professor/advisors about how to plan for and schedule those required credits.